Tornike Rizhvadze: Shooting in Sagarejo

 On 7 July 2025, while in Sagarejo, Rijvadze was wounded in the chest from a gunshot and taken to a nearby hospital unconscious.
 He was transported to a Tbilisi clinic several hours later, followed by an air transportation to Istanbul in the early hours of 9 July.
 Police reported that it was a suicide attempt.

 Family

 Father, Davit Rijvadze, was a member of law enforcement agency in Adjara, working as Head of Khulo, Shuakhevi and Khelvachauri police district departments.
 By July 2018, when his son was appointed as Head of the Government, he was Chief of Detective branch within the Ajara police.

 In 2014, prosecutors opened an investigation into abuse of power against Davit Rijvadze and another policeman accused of distorting statistic data of crimes.
 Although both of them pleaded guilty, shortly they were appointed to other positions.

 Tornike Rijvadze is married with two children.
 His wife, Magda Mamuladze, worked in No 8 public school of Batumi as an English teacher.
-Their children studied in the same school until January 2025 when they were moved to American international school Progress.